-Periodontal disease comprises a number of oral health problems that affect the supporting structures of the teeth.
+Periodontal gum disease treatment in San Diego comprises a number of oral health problems that affect the supporting structures of the teeth.
 These structures include the gums, periodontal ligament, and alveolar bone.

 The periodontal ligament is the tissue that attaches the tooth to the alveolar bone, while the alveolar bone is the bone that makes up the tooth socket.

-In this article, we will discuss some forms of periodontal disease, along with the recommended treatment for each.
+In this article, we will discuss some forms of Periodontal Gum Disease, along with the recommended treatment for each.

 Good oral hygiene means brushing properly at least twice a day, flossing, and using an alcohol-free mouthwash.

-Periodontitis is the more advanced form of periodontal disease that develops when gingivitis is left untreated for a very long time.
+Periodontitis is the more advanced form of Periodontal Gum Disease that develops when gingivitis is left untreated for a very long time.

-It occurs when plaque accumulates deep below the gum line, resulting to the destruction of the periodontal ligament and bone.
+It occurs when plaque accumulates deep below the gum line, resulting in the destruction of the periodontal ligament and bone.

 Aggressive periodontitis, on the other hand, is the less common but more destructive form.
 It affects younger patients.